Network of Hubs

 On November 28, 2016 BlockchainHub Graz conducted a Blockchain Startup Contest.
 80 projects from 32 countries applied.
 20 where selected for the final round on November 28, 2016.
 There were two main prices and three runners up.
 Winning Teams Status, Singapore, Main...

-If the internet we use today is the internet of information, blockchain is the internet of value that has the potential to fundamentally transform business, economy & society as we know it.
-Blockchain, the technology behind bitcoin, is considered by many to be the next big thing.
-A game changer that allows us to decentralise trust, creating the basis for a peer-to-peer economy, powered by auto enforceable smart contracts.
+If the Internet we use today is the internet of information, Blockchain can be referred to as the Internet of Value, or the internet of Agreements, that has the potential to fundamentally transform business, economy & society as we know it.
+Blockchain, the technology behind Bitcoin, is considered by many to be the next big thing.
+A game changer that allows us to decentralise trust, creating the basis for a P2P economy, powered by auto enforceable Smart Contracts.

 # Decentralized Web

-Together with other decentralized protocols like IPFS & SWARM (decentralized file storage), Whisper (Decentralized Messaging), Social Linked Data and many more, Blockchain is contributing to the next generation of the internet, the decentralized web, or web 3.0.
+We are reinventing data structures and killing classic client-server architectures.
+Together with other decentralized protocols like IPFS & SWARM (decentralized file storage), Whisper (decentralized messaging), Social Linked Data and many more, Blockchain is contributing to the next generation of the Internet, the Decentralized Web, or Web3.

 Blockchain is shared, trusted, public ledger of transactions, that everyone can inspect but which no single user controls.
 It is a cryptographed, secure, tamper resistant distributed database.
 It solves a complex mathematical problem to exist.
 A blockchain is the...

 On blockchains like Ethereum, smart contracts are a pice of code running on top of the blockchain protocols that where the rules of a transaction are embedded into the code, and automatically enforced once all parties to the smart contract meet the pre-defined rules....